CSA-RH/rosa-hcp-fast-deploy/README.md

 > When creating the cluster, the "**aws configure**" command is called first:
 > - make sure you have both the "AWS Access Key" and the "AWS Secret Access Key" at hand to be able to start the process
 > - the Region you specify here will be used as a target for the installation.<br />
-> Since the AWS CLI will now remember your inputs, no further input or action is required until the ROSA **HPC** cluster installation is complete.
+> The AWS CLI will now remember your inputs, no further action is required until the ROSA **HPC** cluster installation is complete.

 #### Installation Log File
-During the **HCP** cluster implementation phase a LOG file is created in the same folder as the shell script so you can follow all the intermediate steps.
+During the **HCP** cluster implementation phase a LOG file is created in the same folder as the shell script, so you can follow all the intermediate steps.
+It is mandatory to keep this file in its original location to be able to automatically delete the cluster when done.

 Here is an example:
 ```